 I’m not suggesting we stop teaching these two courses.
 I am suggesting we stop measuring financial education by standards we don’t use for the rest of the curriculum.
 I fear that wisely managing money is somehow considered a greedy, linear skill with no socially redeeming value.

 I fear some academics think of money management like they do auto repair – a rote blue-collar “skill” instead of a higher-level academic pursuit.
 I’d remind those folks that auto mechanics today are de facto computer programmers.
 They earn decent entry-level wages (an average of more than $35,000 per year, according to Salary.com).
 A majority are not laden with college loan debt because they learned “on the job”.

 Teaching about money can be as complex and as subjective as comparing communism to capitalism in social studies.
 Like defining symbolism in English class, life experience shades our view and understanding.

 The most offensive argument I’ve heard against financial education for children came from that same FOX article.
 Economist Lewis Mandell told FOX it’s unethical to teach financial management to children.
 He believes those who’ll get an A-plus are from already-wealthy families.

 “To waste very scarce educational resources on something that we know is just going to be of interest and advantage to those who are already holding all the marbles, just strikes me as very pathetic and very, very unfair,” Mandell told FOX.

 I’m fairly disgusted by that statement.
 This is exactly why we should teach money skills to children of poor families.
 Don’t we want them to do better than their parents?
 Don’t their parents want them to do better?

-Just by virtue of teaching the class, we’re telegraphing to a new generation that money is an important concept to master.
+By teaching the class, we’re telegraphing to a new generation that money is an important concept to master.
 And to a nation that’s drowning in debt, isn’t it worth the risk of a few hours a week?
 If it is for sex ed, it should be for fin ed.